justmexava/Bruce-Watchdogs-Theme/README.md

 *go inside the themes folder and upload your unzipped "Theme Watchdogs" *on your t-embed stop web ui and go to config, click on "Display & UI" scroll down to "UI Theme" go to your theme folder no matter if it's on your micro-sd card or on your native t-embed
-*in your theme folder click on your "Theme Watchdogs" folder then click on "T-Embed" and select "Theme_Watchdogs.json" And that's it u can restart your t-embed and enjoy!
+*in your theme folder click on your "Theme Watchdogs" folder then click on "T-Embed" and select "Theme_Watchdogs.json" And that's it you can restart your t-embed and enjoy!